-The ring and bell meshes generated using both the finite difference and the geometric Hessian on the plane are shown in figure 4.
+The ring and bell meshes generated using both the finite difference and the geometric Hessian on the plane are shown in Fig. 4.
 The convergence diagnostics will be presented in section 6.2.
-Mesh quality for these meshes was analysed by Budd et al. [9] and this is not repeated here.
+Mesh quality for these meshes was analysed by Budd et al. [8] and this is not repeated here.

-The meshes in fig. 4 calculated using both Hessian techniques are similar to each other and they are also similar to the meshes generated by Budd et al. [9].
+The meshes in Fig. 4 calculated using both Hessian techniques are similar to each other and they are also similar to the meshes generated by Budd et al. [8].